Alberto Fujimori: Third term, flight to Japan and resignation

-By the arrival of the new millennium, Alberto Fujimori became increasingly authoritarian, strengthening collaboration with Vladimiro Montesinos and the National Intelligence Service.
-Shortly after Fujimori began his second term, his supporters in Congress passed a law of "authentic interpretation" which effectively allowed him to run for another term in 2000.
+By the arrival of the new millennium, Fujimori became increasingly authoritarian, strengthening collaboration with Montesinos and the NIS.
+Shortly after he began his second term, his supporters in Congress passed a law of "authentic interpretation" which effectively allowed him to run for another term in 2000.
 A 1998 effort to repeal this law by referendum failed.
 In late 1999, Fujimori announced that he would run for a third term.
-The electoral authorities, which were politically sympathetic to Fujimori, accepted his argument that the two-term restriction did not apply to him, as it was enacted while he was already in office.
+The electoral authorities, which were politically sympathetic to him, accepted his argument that the two-term restriction did not apply to him, as it was enacted while he was already in office.

-Exit polls showed Fujimori fell short of the 50% required to avoid an electoral runoff, but the first official results showed him with 49.6% of the vote, just short of outright victory.
-Eventually, Fujimori was credited with 49.9%—20,000 votes short of avoiding a runoff.
+Exit polls showed that Fujimori fell short of the 50% required to avoid an electoral runoff, but the first official results showed him with 49.6% of the vote, just short of outright victory.
+Eventually, he was credited with 49.9%—20,000 votes short of avoiding a runoff.
 Despite reports of numerous irregularities, the international observers recognized an adjusted victory of Fujimori.
 As voting is mandatory in Peru, Fujimori's primary opponent, Alejandro Toledo, called for his supporters to spoil their ballots in the runoff by writing "No to fraud!" on them.
-The OAS electoral observation mission pulled out of the country, saying that the process would be neither free nor fair.
+The Organization of American States electoral observation mission pulled out of the country, saying that the process would be neither free nor fair.

 In the runoff, Fujimori won with 51.1% of the total votes.
 While votes for Toledo declined from 37.0% of the total votes cast in the first round to 17.7% of the votes in the second round, invalid votes jumped from 8.1% of the total votes cast in the first round to 31.1% of total votes in the second round.
 The large percentage of invalid votes in the election suggests widespread dissatisfaction with the electoral process among voters.

 Although Fujimori won the runoff with only a bare majority (but 3/4 valid votes), rumors of irregularities led most of the international community to shun his third swearing-in on 28 July.
 For the next seven weeks, there were daily demonstrations in front of the presidential palace.
 As a conciliatory gesture, Fujimori appointed former opposition candidate Federico Salas as prime minister.
 Opposition parties in Congress refused to support this move, and Toledo campaigned vigorously to have the election annulled.
-At this point, a corruption scandal involving Vladimiro Montesinos broke out, and exploded into full force on the evening of 14 September 2000, when the cable television station Canal N broadcast footage of Montesinos apparently bribing opposition congressman Alberto Kouri to defect to Fujimori's Peru 2000 party.
-The video was originally presented at press conference by Fernando Olivera and Luis Iberico of the FIM (Independent Moralizing Front); many other similar videos were released in the following weeks.
+At this point, a corruption scandal involving Montesinos broke out, and exploded into full force on the evening of 14 September 2000, when the cable television station Canal N (the only independent television network at the time) broadcast footage of Montesinos apparently bribing opposition congressman Alberto Kouri to defect to Fujimori's Peru 2000 party.
+The video was originally presented at a press conference by Fernando Olivera and Luis Iberico of the Independent Moralizing Front (FIM); many other similar videos were released in the following weeks.